 Call Mitten Kids If Your Child’s Crown Falls Out

-Brett Kingma DDS and Grady Randall DDS are emergency pediatric dentists in Grand Rapids, MI.
+Brett Kingma DDS, Grady Randall DDS, and Alex Korte DDS are emergency pediatric dentists in Grand Rapids, MI.
 If your child’s crown has fallen out, our dentists are here to help.
 Call Mitten Kids Dentistry today at (616) 942-9840, or contact us online to request an appointment.

 This blog post has been updated.